Skip to main content

 2. Managed PostgreSQL — stores all application data including vector embeddings (requires pgvector extension)

-3. LLM API endpoint — OpenAI-compatible API for AI-powered commit analysis
+3. LLM API endpoint — Anthropic, OpenAI, or Google Vertex AI API for AI-powered commit analysis

 Prerequisites